11 Days Private Tour Beijing – Lhasa – Tibet Train – Xian - Shanghai

 In the morning visit Parla Lupu Cave Monastery, located on the slopes of Yaowang Mountain, was built in the 7th century.
 It is 22m high and from here you can have a wonderful panoramic view over Potala palace.
 Afterwards visit Norbulinka, the summer residence of the Dalai Lamas.
 In the afternoon visit Sera Monastery, which was created in 1419 and has always been an important Buddhist seminary.
 It is also one of the six master monasteries of the Gelugpa.
 As rose are planted everywhere in the monastery, it is also called “the court of wild rose”.
 Today still 200 lamas live in there.
 You have the opportunity to experience the famous monks' "Buddhism scriptures debates".
 Public religious debates are part of the education of monks.

 Debate in Sera Monastery

 Train ride on the Qinghai-Tibet Plateau and through the human-less areas

 In the morning transfer to the train station, train to Xian (Z166 1130/2034+2, soft sleeper, 4-bed compartment).
 In 36 hours’ drive via Naqu, Golmud, Xining, Lanzhou to Xian.
 The special feature is the 1,956 km long railway line from Lhasa to Xining, which is considered the highest railway in the world.
 You can enjoy a grand, seemingly endless landscape gallery with snow-capped mountains, countless rivers and gorges, high mountain lakes and endless steppes along the way.
-Over and over, you will see flocks of yaks, sheep, horses and wild animals as well as birds, and with some luck, the herds of Tibetan antelopes, which live mainly in the steppes of the Qinghai-Tibet highlands at an altitude of 3,500 to 5,000 m.
+Over and over, you will see flocks of yaks, sheep, horses and wild animals as well as birds, and with some luck, you can watch the herds of Tibetan antelopes that live mainly in the steppes of the Qinghai-Tibet highlands at an altitude of 3,500 to 5,000 m.

 Overnight on the train